return42/sphkerneldoc/linux_src_doc/arch/arm64/mm/numa_c.rst

     :param u64 start:
         Start address of the new memblk

-    :param u64 size:
+    :param u64 end:
-        Size of the new memblk
+        End address of the new memblk

 .. _`numa_add_memblk.return`: